kbowden1800/bouncing-box/README.md

     top: 100px;
     left: 0px;

-### TODO 2: Learn how to move the box
+### TODO 2: Create Variables to Track Game Changes

-You can also change the appearance of the box using JavaScript.
+By changing the `left` and `top` CSS properties of the box we are able to make it move.
+Our goal is animate the box so that it moves across the screen - but we can't just keep manually changing the values of these properties.

+Solution: Let's create some variables that we can program to change these properties as our game progresses.
+We'll need variables to keep track of all aspects of our game that are changing: The box's position, how fast it's moving, and how many times it has been clicked.

-Declare and initialize `position` and `points` variables to zero
+Declare and initialize `position` and `points` variables to zero and `speed` to 10

     // TODO 2
     var position;